Keeper-Wallet/provider-keeper/test-app/readme.md

 # ProviderKeeper example

-This is a simple web application for e2e tests that communicates with Waves Keeper via Waves Signer using ProviderKeeper
+This is a simple web application for e2e tests that communicates with Keeper Wallet via Waves Signer using ProviderKeeper

 ## Usage